-Chains can use Google My Business to manage their business information and personalize their Business Profiles on Google Search and Maps.
+Chains can use Google Business Profile to manage their business information and personalize their profiles on Google Search and Maps.

-From a verified Google My Business account, owners of chains can use Google My Business features to keep current customers and attract potential customers.
+From a verified Business Profile account, owners of chains can use Business Profile features to keep current customers and attract potential customers.

-Learn more about how to sign up for Google My Business.
+Learn more about how to sign up for Business Profile.

 What you can do

-You can choose the information potential customers see about your business in your Business Profile.
+You can choose the information potential customers find about your business in your Business Profile.
 Here are some things you can do through your Business Profile: